-Sales contracts executed for the second generation Pure-Vu System are accounted for in accordance with ASC Topic 606 - Revenue from Contracts with Customers ("ASC 606") to depict the transfer of control to the Company's customers in an amount reflecting the consideration to which the Company expects to be entitled to.
-The Pure-Vu System consists of a Workstation (a "Workstation") and single use disposable sleeve (a "Disposable").
+Sales contracts executed for the Pure-Vu EVS System are accounted for in accordance with ASC Topic 606 - Revenue from Contracts with Customers ("ASC 606") to depict the transfer of control to the Company's customers in an amount reflecting the consideration to which the Company expects to be entitled to.
+The Pure-Vu EVS System consists of a Workstation (a "Workstation") and single use disposable sleeve (a "Disposable").